dac0n/roll20-macro-name-editor/README.md

 If no file selected, you can download default macros (skill check, ability check and saving throws macros).

-There are only pure JS in that code.
+Code contains only pure js.